Wouter J. Hanegraaff

 In 2019, our Amsterdam centre for History of Hermetic Philosophy and Related Currents (HHP) celebrated its 20-year anniversary, coinciding with the 7th biannual conference of the ESSWE.
 At the 10-year anniversary we had already published a modest memorial volume: Hermes in the Academy (Amsterdam University Press 2009, edited together with Joyce Pijnenburg).
 We now brought out a larger volume designed to address various stereotypes and misconceptions about the field: Hermes Explains (Amsterdam University Press 2019, edited together with Peter J. Forshaw and Marco Pasi).
 This anniversary-cum-conference felt like the completion of a twenty-year cycle, and the opening of a new one.
-Over the course of the years, I have come to be more and more interested in consciousness and alterations of consciousness, as I believe they are central to what revealed or salvational "knowledge" (gnosis) means in the context of Western esotericism; so this focus will play a key role in my upcoming monograph about Hermetic Spirituality, which will also provide a synthesis of my general ideas about the Hermetic Tradition.
+Over the course of the years, I have come to be more and more interested in consciousness and alterations of consciousness, as I believe they are central to what revealed or salvational "knowledge" (gnosis) means in the context of Western esotericism; so this focus will play a key role in my upcoming monograph Hermetic Spirituality and the Historical Imagination: Altered States of Knowledge in Late Antiquity (Cambridge University Press 2022).